 Attorneys of insurance companies will always try to oppose your claim once you file it.
 They'll look for loopholes to exploit in your case to deny you compensation.
 If they don't find any loophole, they'll propose meager settlement amounts, hoping that you'll accept them.

-However, with experienced legal representation, you'll know not to accept such offers.
 This will usually lead to a series of settlement negotiations.
 Sometimes, the insurance companies may delay the settlement negotiations until the statute of limitations expires.
 In such cases, you can file a lawsuit to avoid losing your chances of maximum compensation.

 When Is It a Bad Idea To Commence a Civil Lawsuit Against a Dog Owner?